cancerit/ascatNgs/README.md

 ## ASCAT core algorithm

-The core `ascat.R` script is pulled from the primary ASCAT repository during intallation.
+The core `ascat.R` script is pulled from the primary ASCAT repository during installation.
 The linked version is currently [`v2.5`][ascat-release].

+### Minimum sequence depth

+The minimum depth that you are likely to get reliable results from is 15x genome coverage.
+If you have very good quality data with good insert size (little or no overlap of reads) you may be successful with 12x.

 ## Docker, Singularity and Dockstore